Food in The Chronicles of Narnia: Turkish Delight

-In The Lion, the Witch and the Wardobe, Edmund accepts a "very sweet and foamy and creamy" drink from the White Witch, followed with "several pounds of the best Turkish Delight".
+In The Lion, the Witch and the Wardrobe, Edmund accepts a "very sweet and foamy and creamy" drink from the White Witch, followed with "several pounds of the best Turkish Delight".
 The sweet was a rare luxury in post-war Britain.
 Its inclusion has become iconic.
 The release of 2005 adaptation of The Lion, The Witch and the Wardrobe corresponded with a jump in Turkish Delight sales.

 The real significance of the Turkish Delight in this episode has been debated.
 Some interpret it as a representation of uncontrollable desire or greed: the Turkish Delight is said to be enchanted so that anyone who eats it "would want more and more of it, and would even, if they were allowed, go on eating it till they killed themselves".
 Mary Werner compares it, in this respect, to the fruit in Christina Rossetti's Goblin Market.
 Michael Ward, however, has argued that the Turkish Delight itself is secondary to the real temptation: the White Witch's promise to make Edmund King.